Laura’s Pen reviews the ActiPatch electromagnetic pulse therapy device for her chronic pain…

 If you’re in the U.K.:

-Boots, Superdrug and Lloyds Pharmacy all sell it, although you may need to order it in to a store if you want to get it from a physical shop.
+Amazon and some online pharmacies sell it, although you may need to order it into a store if you want to get it from a physical shop.
 Or you can order it from their website.

-Superdrug has free delivery to your home or to a store if you are a beauty card holder or spend over £10 (which you will do to buy this), the tryactipatch website has free delivery but says it may take two weeks to arrive (I usually don’t find this to be the case but you have to allow for it when ordering), Boots has free delivery over £45 or free delivery to store, and Lloyds pharmacy offers free delivery over £35 or free delivery to store.
+The tryactipatch website has free delivery but says it may take two weeks to arrive (I usually don’t find this to be the case but you have to allow for it when ordering).

 If you are elsewhere in the world: